 Dragon's Nest (Nexon) – If you've played games such as Dungeon Fighter, Maple Story, or Vindictus, then you know all to well that Nexon makes some of the best free-to-play MMO's this side of Jersey… or the other side of the U.S. Either way, they look to have another hit with Dragon's Nest.
 Dragon's nest is a dungeon beat em up, RPG similar to that of Dungeon Fighter minus the 2D graphics.
 This round we go full on 3D with your choice of either a joypad or mouse/keyboard combo; I found the mouse/keyboard to work better than the controller – go fig!
 You have different classes to choose from and on hand were a warrior and a sorcerer (plus you have the option of a cleric or an archer).
 I chose warrior and commenced to hacking and slashing my way through different monsters, collecting treasures, until arriving at a huge boss, which I and my sorcerer took out with no real issue.
 The graphics look amazing, but also very anime-ish (not hatin), and I can't comment too much on the sound since I didn't wear the included headsets.
-The game is due out later this year and you can stay up to date on the sites official FaceBook page.
+The game is due out later this year.

 Star Trek: Infinite Space (Gameforge) – Finally a game based around my favorite ST series – Deep Space Nine.
 Say what you will about the show, but it was dark, edgy, and the station had a bad ass captain in the form of Commander Sisko (Avery Brooks).
 Infinite Space is a browser based game, where you'll commandeer your own Enterprise ship and traverse through different worlds based in and around the Deep Space Nine Universe.
 You'll interact with other races such as the Klingons, the Dominions, the Jem'Hadar, and the Cardassians.
 Though you'll spend some time on your ship, you'll spend most of your time on the battlefield.
 With the brief time I had with the game, I found the controls easy to get into.
 You mostly point and click where you want your ship to go, with very fluid animation (this may vary system to system).
 The mission I was involved with revolved around a kidnapped ambassador.
 Too bad just as I was getting my groove, I had to stop playing, but the game isn't too far off from release, so I'll be able to find out how that mission ends real soon.
 Stay tuned!